lanl-aea/waves/docs/tutorial_introduction.rst

 ======================== ============================================ ==================================================
 Time to complete (HH:MM) Tutorial                                     Summary
 ------------------------ -------------------------------------------- --------------------------------------------------
-                   00:30 :ref:`tutorial_sensitivity_study`            Run a sensitivity study with numpy and SALib 00:30 :ref:`tutorial_remote_execution`             Run the simulation on a remote server via SSH 00:30 :ref:`tutorial_sbatch`                       Run the simulation with the SLURM workload manager 00:30 :ref:`tutorial_extend_study`                 Automatically extending and re-executing a
+                   00:30 :ref:`tutorial_remote_execution`             Run the simulation on a remote server via SSH 00:30 :ref:`tutorial_sbatch`                       Run the simulation with the SLURM workload manager 00:30 :ref:`tutorial_extend_study`                 Automatically extending and re-executing a